Smart Shipping (English version)

 Today there is little room for innovation in legislation and regulations.
 In order to ensure that smart shipping - and by extension all future innovations - can be tested and developed smoothly and safely in Flanders, de Vlaamse Waterweg nv is working on a legal framework with more room for innovation.

-In the meantime, de Vlaamse Waterweg nv wants to support organizations as much as possible to test their new technologies in relation to Smart Shipping in the existing legislative framework.
+De Vlaamse Waterweg nv wants to support organizations as much as possible to test their new technologies in relation to Smart Shipping in the existing legislative framework.
 That is why on 18 May 2018 de Vlaamse Waterweg nv opened its test area for autonomous vessels.
 This Flemish test area covers our entire network.
-Tests can only be carried out with the permission of de Vlaamse Waterweg nv and if the ship complies with all current laws and regulations.
+Tests can only be carried out with the permission of de Vlaamse Waterweg nv.

 How does it work?

-An organization that wants to carry out a test contacts the single point of contact (SPOC) via the application form.
+An organization that wants to carry out a test contacts the single point of contact (SPOC).
+Contact details can be found at the end of this page.
+The SPOC will send you the application forms.
 De Vlaamse Waterweg nv assesses the application in 6 weeks time.

 If the application is approved, the applicant will be contacted for an interview in which all practical matters will be discussed and then recorded in an agreement.

-The tests are carried out according to the code of conduct.
+The tests are carried out according to the code of conduct and the agreement.